qinx04/zodiac-analysis/README.md

 2. Display key attributes of your zodiac sign, such as its symbol, ruling element, and associated keywords.
 3. Fetch your personalized daily horoscope from Astrology.com and present it in the Turtle window.

-*(**Consider adding a simple visual of what the Turtle graphics output might look like, even a text-based representation if a screenshot isn't feasible directly in the README.**)*

 ## 📂 Repository Structure

 ```
 zodiac-analysis/
-├── zodiac_analyzer.py    # Main Python script with all the logic
+├── zodiac.py    # Main Python script with all the logic
 ├── zodiac.json  # JSON file containing Western and (optionally) Eastern zodiac data
 └── README.md    # This file
 ```

 ## 🤝 Contribution